Vedant-1016/Vedant-1016/README.md

 - 🤔 I’m looking for help with making more exciting UI
 - 💬 Ask me about C , KOTLIN , Android Studios
 - 📫 How to reach me: vsshah1016@gmail.com
-- ⚡ Fun fact: I am passionately a DANCER and CREATOR , but proffessionaly an Entreprenuer
+- ⚡ Fun fact: I am passionately a DANCER and CREATOR , but proffessionaly an Techprenuer

 ## 🛠️ Technologies & Tools